 Many people assume you have to be a serious or professional cyclist to ride in Courage Classic, but anyone can participate.
 Below, Angela Higgins debunks the most common myths about Courage Classic, because she wants you – yes, you! – to get out there, ride, raise money, and join in the fun and camaraderie.

-Angela rode in her first Courage Classic bicycle tour last year with her fiancée, Matt.
+Angela Higgins rode in her first Courage Classic bicycle tour in 2016 with her fiancée, Matt.
 It was her first time on a bike in several decades.
-Her son, Calvin, now 12, has been treated at Children’s Hospital Colorado since before his first birthday.
+Her son, Calvin, now 13, has been treated at Children’s Hospital Colorado since before his first birthday.
 At 2 years old, he was diagnosed with mitochondrial disease, a debilitating, degenerative condition that deprives the body of the energy it needs to support organ function.
 At 5, Calvin had a massive stroke and spent 58 days at Children’s Colorado.